×

 Iran & Global Perspectives · Five-Point Assessment

-This instrument presents eleven core questions, each with five positions arranged along a spectrum — from critically independent to uncritically aligned — to identify patterns of reasoning among respondents engaging with Iranian political narratives.
+This instrument presents a series of core questions, each with five positions arranged along a spectrum — from critically independent to uncritically aligned — to identify patterns of reasoning among respondents engaging with Iranian political narratives.
 Whether you are Iranian, part of the diaspora, or an informed observer from any background, your perspective is welcome.
 Options include positions of active scepticism, non-engagement, and distrust, alongside supportive and neutral stances.

 Choose the ONE answer that best matches your honest view.
 There are no right or wrong answers — only revealing ones.
 Your full results, including your profile and a review of every answer, will appear immediately after submission.